Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse

-The small density dips which remain almost unaffected in the course of the time-evolution manifest themselves in the effective potential [Eq. \eqref{Effective_potential}] for both modulation frequencies [inset (a) of Fig. \ref{Fig:Effective_pot2}].
-They form shallow potential wells, and in their positions the impurities showcase small amplitude humps, see for instance Fig. \ref{Fig:Snapshots_2} (l).
+The small density dips which remain almost unaffected in the course of the time-evolution manifest themselves in the effective potential [Eq. \eqref{Effective_potential}] for both modulation frequencies [Fig. \ref{Fig:Effective_pot2} (b)].
+They form shallow potential wells, and in their positions the impurities showcase small amplitude humps, see for instance Fig. \ref{Fig:Snapshots_2} (f).
 Apart from these dips, the density of the bosonic medium resembles a TF profile as we have discussed before, and therefore $V_{\textrm{eff}}(x;t)$ is similar to a harmonic trap.
-Hence a multitude of its eigenstates is needed in order to at least qualitatively account for the impurities density profiles in the course of the evolution [Fig. \ref{Fig:Snapshots_2} (l)].
+Hence a multitude of its eigenstates is needed in order to at least qualitatively account for the impurities density profiles in the course of the evolution [Fig. \ref{Fig:Snapshots_2} (f)].